 This leaves just compensation as the only issue in dispute in most eminent domain cases.
 Landowners need to understand that governments and authorized agents are trying to get the land they need for as little as possible.
 If you’re involved in an eminent domain action, you need an attorney familiar with eminent domain law to protect your rights and get you the just compensation you deserve.

-Call Sever Storey Today to Schedule a Free Consultation With an Eminent Domain Attorney
+Call Sever Walker Padgitt Today to Schedule a Free Consultation With an Eminent Domain Attorney